Credits in economics

 If you do not have a standard certification, given the difficulties related to the pandemics, you might still apply and inform us – in the online application – that you opt for an interview with the EGEI selection committee.

 Documents to be included in the application

 Official traslation of diploma and transcript of records

 The formal verification of all official documents is not required at the application stage (for the selection of Erasmus Mundus scholarship holders) but will be compulsory for enrollment at a later point.

 We require at least 1 reference letter and max 3.
-The reference letters should be scanned and attached to the online application but you should also indicate in the application form the details of referees.
-The letter should contain: i) the official letter head of the organization of the referee; ii) referee’s signature; iii) (where possible) stamp of the organization of the referee.
+The details of the person(s) providing the reference letter should be included in the application form.
+The EGEI selection committee will then contact the referees.
+The reference letter should contain: i) the official letter head of the organization of the referee; ii) referee’s signature; iii) (where possible) stamp of the organization of the referee.

 Motivation letter (tips)